fbamuse/udacity-azure-developer-project4/submission-screenshots/runbook/README.md

 # RunBook Screenshots

-Please the required screenshots for RunBook in this directory.

 ## The summary of the alert which shows 'why did this alert fire?', timestamps, and the criterion in which it fired.